ExACT: Teaching AI Agents to Explore with Reflective-MCTS and Exploratory Learning: Experiments

 \subsection{R-MCTS Results}

-We summarize the performance of \rmcts{} and other search-augmented agents in \Cref{tbl:main_vwa}.
+We summarize the performance of \rmcts{} and other search-augmented agents evaluated on VisualWebArena (VWA) in \Cref{tbl:main_vwa}.
 We observe that all search-based methods deliver significant improvements across the VWA environments, albeit with increased test-time compute measured by the number of tokens.
 Among these methods, \mcts{} consistently outperforms its counterparts.
 This is likely due to \mcts{}'s ability to balance exploration and exploitation through UCT, whereas other methods primarily rely on $V$ to guide the search.
 Additionally, our \rmcts{} agent sets a new state-of-the-art performance benchmark across all VWA environments, with relative improvements ranging from 6\% to 30\% over the previous best-performing method, Search Agent.
 When using a single-agent value function, \rmcts{} improves upon \mcts{} by an average of 2.2 points.
 Furthermore, with the integration of multi-agent debate, \rmcts{} achieves an additional 1.6-point improvement on average.
 These findings highlight a promising approach to scaling test-time compute in agentic applications by integrating search, reflection, and multi-agent debate strategies.
+The comprehensive leaderboard for VisualWebArena can be found in Appendix \Cref{tab:vwa_leaderboard}.

+We also extend our \rmcts{} agent on OSWorld, and directly compare \rmcts{} performance against other methods on the leaderboard.
+We summarize the results evaluated using ``screenshot + accessibility tree'' input modality in \Cref{tbl:full_osworld_multimodal}, and also using ``accessibility tree'' only in \Cref{tbl:full_osworld}.
+We find that \rmcts{} shows competitive performance compared other state-of-the-art methods, despite only using on a single model with a search algorithm.